 • Belém - Trafaria - Porto Brandão

 A tour boat just about to pass beneath the suspension bridge

 Cais do Sodré ferry terminal is connected to the green metro line and is also a major railway station, with trains to Cascais and the Estoril coastline.
 The actual ferry terminal is in a separate building, which is to the south of the train station.

 From Cais do Sodré there are three routes, to Cacilhas, Montijo and Seixal.
 The ferries to Montijo and Seixal use the modern catamarans, while the older, orange ferries cross to Cacilhas.

 Unfortunately, neither style of ferry has open-air viewing decks.
 Cacilhas is the better tourist route, as it passes close to the suspension bridge and only takes 15 minutes to cross the river.

 At Cacilhas there are many excellent seafood restaurants.
 The other notable attraction at Cacilhas is the Dom Fernando II e Glória, the last sailing ship constructed by the Portuguese navy.

 The catamaran ferry to Seixal

 One of the main reasons for crossing to Cacilhas is to visit the Cristo Rei statue and the amazing viewpoint at the top of the monument.
-When at Cacilhas there are two possible routes to Cristo Rei, either by bus or the Boca do Vento Elevator and then walking.
+At Cacilhas there are two possible routes to Cristo Rei, either by bus or the Boca do Vento Elevator and walking.

-The Terreiro do Paço ferry terminal ferry terminal is on the southern edge of the Praça do Comércio, and is connected to the blue metro line.
-The Paço to Barreiro is the longest route and uses the faster catamarans.
+The Terreiro do Paço ferry terminal is on the southern edge of the Praça do Comércio and is served to the blue metro line.
+The Paço to Barreiro is the longest ferry route and uses the faster catamarans.
 This route provides the best views over Alfama and the eastern side of Lisbon, but Barreiro is simply a ferry terminal and a non-descript town.